 PHTH 723 Administration and Leadership (2 cr hrs) Study of the management of physical therapy practice and leadership development.
 This course presents an in-depth discussion of administrative issues overarching physical therapy practice, including economic trends, operational policy, budgeting, reimbursement, staffing, business structure, performance improvement, public relations, employment law, quality improvement, and entrepreneurship.
 In addition, this course will discuss such topics as leadership styles, effective team leadership techniques, application of compliance and motivation principles, peer teaching, consultation skills, decision-making strategies for conflict resolution, and communicating to improve outcomes as a framework for students to develop skills for leadership in daily practice.
 Students will prepare résumés and begin career planning.
 (2 hr lect)

-PHTH 727 Management of Select Populations II (2 cr hrs) This course examines physical therapy assessment and intervention of specialty diagnosis including cancer, lymphedema, and pelvic/reproductive dysfunction.
+PHTH 727 Management of Select Populations II (3 cr hrs) This course examines physical therapy assessment and intervention of specialty diagnosis including amputees, cancer, lymphedema, and pelvic/reproductive dysfunction.
+Conditions and impairments requiring lower quarter prosthetic intervention will be presented, including pre/post op care, examination/evaluation, device design and prescription, proper device fitting and training.
 Cancer components include screening, understanding medical staging and treatment modalities, pharmacology, imaging, and the physical therapist role in facilitating safe and effective movement and exercise in this population.
 Pelvic health content will include entry level assessment and treatment of sexual dysfunction, incontinence, pelvic floor laxity, pelvic pain, and pregnancy musculoskeletal dysfunction.
 Lymphedema assessment and treatment including entry level manual decongestive therapies and compression wrapping.
 Students will conduct a search of the literature and apply evidence to facilitate application of current relevant clinical knowledge to clinical cases.
-(1 hr lect/2 hr lab)
+(2 hr lect/2 hr lab)

-PHTH 736 Clinical Reasoning II (3 cr hrs) This is the second course in a two-course series which further builds on the ability to make informed clinical decisions.
-Emphasis on developing an independent practitioner of physical therapy that has the knowledge base and clinical decision-making skills to effectively screen the patient for medical referral and if referral is indicated provide effective communication for transition.
-Focus is on integrating all parts of patient/client management-examination, evaluation, diagnosis, prognosis, and intervention with emphasis in the practice of screening for medical referral and being able to predict realistic levels of improvement in patients with complex clinical presentations, atypical signs and symptoms, and/or comorbidities.
+PHTH 736 Clinical Reasoning II (2 cr hrs) This is the second course in a two-course series which further builds on the ability to make informed clinical decisions.
+Emphasis on developing an independent physical therapy practitioner that has the knowledge base and clinical decision-making skills to effectively screen the patient for medical referral and if referral is indicated provide effective communication for transition.
+Focus is on integrating all parts of patient/client management: examination, evaluation, diagnosis, prognosis, and intervention with emphasis in the practice of screening for medical referral and being able to predict realistic levels of improvement in patients with complex clinical presentations, atypical signs and symptoms, and/or comorbidities.
 This course will prepare the student to recognize serious pathology, interpret test results, generate a diagnosis, refer to other practitioners, and recognize the indications for physical therapy interventions.
-(3 hr lect)
+Additionally, as part of this course, students will present a complex patient case from their summer full-time clinical experience with emphasis on applying the Guide to Physical Therapy Practice as a framework for clinical decision-making skills.
+(2 hr lect)

-PHTH 750 Clinical Competence in Patient Management III (1 cr hr) Simulated standardized patient encounters will be used to assess students’ ability to formulate a plan of care based on the patient/client management model.
+PHTH 750 Competence in Clinical Practice III (1 cr hr) Simulated standardized patient encounters will be used to assess students’ ability to formulate a plan of care based on the patient/client management model.
 Students’ knowledge, clinical reasoning, and clinical practice skills will be assessed utilizing a simulated standardized patient emphasizing the entire curricular model.
-The student must pass this exam to enroll in PHTH 790 16-week Clinical Experience III in the spring semester.
-(2 hr lab)
+The student must pass this exam to enroll in PHTH 790 9-week Clinical Experience III in the spring semester.
+(CR/NC) (2 hr lab)

 SPRING SEMESTER